zachasme/h3-pg/docs/development.md

 It will mount the code as a volume, and also mount the test output directory, so output can be inspected.

+Documentation is generated from the sql files, using the script `scripts/documentaion.sh` (requires poetry).

 ## Release Process

 1. Update version number